-If you are looking to make quick sales, software sales might not be the place for you.
+If you are looking to make quick sales, tech sales might not be the place for you.
 B2B buyers of technology want to form relationships with their salespeople.
 They think of you as their trusted advisor.

 And, due to the difficult nature of software implementation and the multitude of people it affects, buyers take their time when deciding whether or not to purchase a SaaS solution.
 Therefore, there will usually be more than one decision-maker involved in the process, and the sales cycle could easily be a month, even for solutions that cost just $2,000 a month.